Camonophy/shut-your-bubble/README.md

 Use the Tesseract Windows installation from <a href="https://github.com/UB-Mannheim/tesseract/wiki">this repository</a>.

 Add Tesseract-OCR to your PATH variable.
-Usually you just have to add _C:\Program Files\Tesseract-OCR_.
+Assuming you decide to use the installation for every user on your computer, you just have to add _C:\Program Files\Tesseract-OCR_.
+If you want to install Tesseract just for your own user profile, you have to add _C:\Users\USER_NAME\AppData\Local\Programs\Tesseract-OCR_ to your PATH variable by default.

 #### Python
  After installing Tesseract on your machine, simply run: